WinRice/Files/README.md

-# Credits
+## Credits
-ViVeTool and its dependencies are copyrighted content of https://github.com/thebookisclosed, licensed under the GPL v3 license.
+ViVeTool and its dependencies are copyrighted content of [thebookisclosed](https://github.com/thebookisclosed), licensed under the GPL v3 license.
+mach2 and its dependencies are copyrighted content of [riverar](https://github.com/riverar), licensed under the GPL v3 license.
 Microsoft.DesktopAppInstaller and its dependencies are copyrighted content of Microsoft, with WinGet-CLI licensed under the MIT license

 The authors of connect.cmd and install_wim_tweak.exe are unknown.
 If you know them, or if you are them, please mail me [here](mailto:pratyakshm@protonmail.com) with your name or online alias to get your name written here.

+Takedown requests are respected.